NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 ## Check Host Configuration \(Optional\)

 Once you are set up, you can be proactive about making sure everything is set up correctly.
-Use the [SiaCentral Host Troubleshooter](https://troubleshoot.siacentral.com) to check your host configuration and make sure it can form contracts.
+Use the [Sia Central Host Troubleshooter](https://troubleshoot.siacentral.com) to check your host configuration and make sure it can form contracts.
 Change your host address if necessary to your host's actual public IP or DDNS address.

-If SiaCentral discovers issues when connecting to your host, wait an hour or two and try again - the announcement can take a little while to reach the Sia network.
+If Sia Central discovers issues when connecting to your host, wait an hour or two and try again - the announcement can take a little while to reach the Sia network.

 ## Set Up Host Metadata Backups \(Recommended\)